 Yellow Outer Tips and White Inner Support Tubes:

 Disposable tips and tubes are used to connect the cartridges to the vacuum box.
-The The tips and support tubes are available in packages of 1000.
+The tips and support tubes are available in packages of 1000.

-Yellow Outer tips PN: AC-1000-OT Inner support tube PN: AC-1000-TUBE-PE
+Inner support tube PN: AR-1000-TUBE-PE